-If you have several project roots, or want to fetch changes from all branches each time you sync with the remote repository, you may find updating your project a more convenient option.
+If you want to fetch changes from all branches each time you sync with the remote repository, you may find updating your project a more convenient option.

 Select the update type (this strategy will be applied to all roots that are under Git version control):

 Merge the incoming changes into the current branch: select this option to perform merge during the update.
 This is equivalent to running